The capital of a company is divided into shares. Shares can be broadly divided into categories i.e. preference shares

-They appeal to a range of investors because they offer attractive income opportunities and exposure to wide range of sectors that provide growth and diversity within an investment portfolio.
+They appeal to a range of investors because they offer attractive income opportunities and exposure to a wide range of sectors that provide growth and diversity within an investment portfolio.

-Successful investors take care of their investing as though they were operating business.
-It’s a major fact why it’s so crucial to construct your investment plan because it’s a plan that you’re investing in business and it fixes your goals and objectives and how you’re going to function to accomplish them.
+Successful investors take care of their investments as though they are operating their business.
+It’s a major fact why it’s so crucial to construct your investment plan because it’s a plan that you’re investing in a business and it fixes your goals and objectives and how you’re going to function to accomplish them.

-Research by the Australian Securities Exchange, shows that share ownership is increasing across the board all age groups, incomes and education levels.
+Research by the Australian Securities Exchange shows that share ownership is increasing across the board all age groups, income and education levels.

-Equities have provided some strongest after tax investment returns over the long term.
-By owning equity in companies with growth potentials, investors have the opportunity to benefit from the capital gains as the asset grows in value over the time.
+Equities have provided some strongest after-tax investment returns over the long term.
+By owning equity in companies with growth potentials, investors have the opportunity to benefit from the capital gains as the asset grows in value over time.

 The dividend yield on equities is another important source of return.
 Unlike term deposits, dividends from equities can have in action built into earnings where companies are able to pass cost increases onto customers.